 To “pivot” after analyzing the initial feedback and review our product strategy.
 We could look to understand why consumers were not attracted to our MVP?
 Had we perhaps initially targeted the wrong buyer persona?
 Or was there just no need for our product?

-The framework also allows entrepreneurs to view their venture objectively.
+The framework also allows entrepreneurs to view their ventures objectively.

 One of the biggest reasons for startups failing is that the founders can not let a losing project go.
 A bit like with a partner you just can’t bear to lose – despite the relationship clearly failing – you cling onto the good moments, convincing yourself that somehow, everything will be OK.